Budibase/website/content/portals/templates/Customer Account Portal/index.md

 type = "templates"

 +++
 Efficient customer service is crucial for modern businesses.
 Lengthy customer interactions cost money and create negative experiences.
-This impacts both your profitability and your customer retention rates.
+This impacts your profitability, client experiences, and your customer retention rates.

 One solution to this problem is empowering customers to manage their own accounts.
 This eliminates the need for customer interactions regarding common requests and queries.
 Cut operational costs and free your service agents up to deal with more complex issues.

+We can achieve this with a custom client portal.

 ## What is a customer account portal?

 A customer account portal is a closed platform, which allows users to edit their personal details and payment information.
-The goal is to eliminate the need for customers to contact your team to carry out simple admin tasks.
+The goal is to eliminate the need for customers to contact your team to carry out simple admin tasks and access various service options.

-Beyond this basic functionality, many customer account portals offer additional features, including:
+* Beyond this basic functionality, many customer portal software solutions offer additional key features, including:

-* Order/subscription management,
+  - Order/subscription management,
-* Contact forms,
+  - Contact forms,
-* Exclusive content,
+  - Exclusive content,
+  - Knowledge base functionality and accessible information,
+  - Access to support teams,
+  - Integration with communication channels,
-* Personalized deals and offers.
+  - Personalized deals and offers.

 ### Why do I need a customer account portal?